Impact Grant Info + FAQs

 The Impact Grant themes are selected annually by the Foundation.
 In some cases, a theme may carry forward to the next year grant cycle.

-Does the Woodard & Curran Foundation have any restrictions or policies related to including indirect costs in project budgets?
+Does Woodard & Curran Foundation have any restrictions or policies related to including indirect costs in project budgets?

-The Woodard & Curran Foundation does not set any restrictions regarding indirect costs; however, as the purpose of the grant is to have a significant community impact, we encourage applicants to minimize such costs to those essential to the project.
+Woodard & Curran Foundation does not set any restrictions regarding indirect costs; however, as the purpose of the grant is to have a significant community impact, we encourage applicants to minimize such costs to those essential to the project.

 The sample budget on the application page indicates salaries as an ineligible expense.
 Does that include salaries that are directly related to staff time needed at the grantee institution to execute the project?